On the uncertainty from the first-stage estimation of prognostic covariate adjustment in randomized controlled trials: Asymptotic variances

-with the product term of the treatment assignment and the prognostic score added.
+where the product term of the treatment assignment and the prognostic score is added.
 While the model \eqref{eq: PROCOVA linear} is a variant of ANCOVA or ANCOVA I, the model \eqref{eq: PROCOVAII linear emp} is a variant of ANHECOVA or ANCOVA II \citep{yang2001efficiency, ye2023toward}.
-Although PROCOVA using model \eqref{eq: PROCOVAII linear emp} does not directly fit into the framework described in Section \ref{subsec: rev two-stage}, the difference between the estimator when $\theta$ is estimated by $\hat \theta_{\tilde{n}}$ and the estimator when $\theta$ is fixed at $\theta^*$ is asymptotically equivalent to whether model \eqref{eq: PROCOVAII linear emp} or model corresponding to the following estimating function
+PROCOVA using model \eqref{eq: PROCOVAII linear emp} does not directly fit into the framework described in Section \ref{subsec: rev two-stage}.
+However, as shown in Appendix \ref{appendix: proof pop emp}, the difference between the estimator when $\theta$ is estimated by $\hat \theta_{\tilde{n}}$ and that when $\theta$ is given as $\theta^*$ in the case of model \eqref{eq: PROCOVAII linear emp} is asymptotically equivalent to their difference in the case of model corresponding to the following estimating function

-is used (see Appendix \ref{appendix: proof pop emp}).
-Thus, it is enough to investigate the asymptotic behavior of PROCOVA with the estimating function \eqref{eq: est func PROCOVAII linear}.
+Thus, it is enough to examine the asymptotic behavior of PROCOVA with the estimating function \eqref{eq: est func PROCOVAII linear}.
 Now, the following theorem holds.
 The proof is given in Appendix \ref{appendix: thm 4}. \begin{theorem} Consider the two-sample two-stage estimation with the first-stage estimating function \eqref{eq: est func prog} and the second-stage estimating function \eqref{eq: est func PROCOVAII linear}.
 Assume regularity conditions (A1)--(A4), $\mathbb{E}[Y^2]<\infty$ and $\mathbb{E}[||W||^2]<\infty$.
 Additionally, we assume $A\perp W$ and $0<\pi< 1$.
 Then, for $e=(0,1,0,0)^\top$,

-Furthermore, for $e=(1,0,0,0)^\top$,
+Furthermore, for $e=(1,a,0,0)^\top,\ a=0,1$,